tyler-meier/Simulation/doc/DESIGN_PLAN.md

 private with getter methods to access the variables.

 ## Overview
-We plan on orignally having three classes simulation, cellsociety.Visualization and Main class. simulation class has 5 subclasses which are the 5 different simulations.
+We plan on orignally having three classes simulation, Visualization and Main class. simulation class has 5 subclasses which are the 5 different simulations.
 We have a separate class for front end and then a main class that helps switching scene.
 An alternative design which we thought about is having a cell class and let the cells become the main controlling force in the program, the cells and simulation class run side by side and get updated